mhx/dwarfs/README.md

     sys     0m2.117s

 So in total, DwarFS was using 10.5 seconds of CPU time, whereas SquashFS was using 23.5 seconds, more than twice as much.
+Ignore the 'real' time, this is only how long it took me to unmount the file system again after mounting it.

-Another real-life test was to build and test a Perl module with 468 different Perl versions in the compressed file system.
+Another real-life test was to build and test a Perl module with 624 different Perl versions in the compressed file system.
 The module I've used, [Tie::Hash::Indexed](https://github.com/mhx/Tie-Hash-Indexed), has an XS component that requires a C compiler to build.
 So this really